cdli-gh/morphology-pre-annotation-tool/README.md

     $ cdli-mpa-tool -i ./resources

-To feed the dictionary with an annotated file, use the --no_output switch :
+To feed the dictionary with an annotated file, use the --no_output switch to produce no annotated outputs:

+    $ cdli-mpa-tool --no_output ./resources

+To see the console messages of the tool, use --verbose switch

-    $ cdli-mpa-tool --no-output ./resources
+    $ cdli-mpa-tool -i ./resources  --verbose